 All clinical Nursing courses are seven-week terms.
 Clinical experiences may be scheduled Monday through Sunday on any shift.
 Professional courses for the Associate Degree Nursing level are offered in sequence and require two years for completion.
 Professional courses for the Practical Nursing level are offered in sequence and require three semesters for completion.

-Results of the drug screen will be made available to the dean or her designee.
-Students with positive drug screens will not be permitted to enroll in clinical nursing courses.
-Results of the criminal background check will be made available to the dean or her designee, who will forward any adverse findings including felonies to the clinical agency.
+The results of the criminal background check will be securely shared with each clinical site prior to any clinical rotation.
 The clinical agency will review all adverse findings and determine whether or not the findings disqualify the student from clinical practice.
-Should a student be disqualified from clinical practice in a clinical agency, the student must meet with the dean to review potential options.
+Should a student be disqualified from clinical practice in a clinical agency, the student must meet with the clinical coordinator to review potential options.
 Students with misdemeanors without disposition and students who cannot be placed in all clinical rotations because of adverse findings will have to choose another career path.

 Nursing Program Admission Requirement Changes